0tieno/100DaysOfCloud/05_python/README.md

 #### Loops(for, while)

-#### WHILE LOOP:
+#### WHILE LOOP

 * Whileloops can run indefinitely, so you must include the condition for the loop to stop.
-Otherwise, the code creates an infinite loop.•It is common to use an iterative counter with loops.
+Otherwise, the code creates an infinite loop.
+* It is common to use an iterative counter with loops.
 As the loop completes, the counter increases (or decreases).
 When the counter reaches a specific number, the loop stops.

 #### For loops

-* A forloop reads: for each element in <thing>,do a certain task.•Some real-life examplesare:
+* A forloop reads: for each element in (thing),do a certain task.•Some real-life examplesare:
 For every egg in a recipe, add 2 cups of flour.

 ### Dictionaries